 To summarize the above section: if you are working while disabled and your earnings EXCEED the SGA limit, you will not qualify for disability benefits.
 And, if you are receiving disability benefits already and your earnings exceed SGA, the SSA is notified of those earnings and will discontinue those benefits unless you’re in a trial work period (we’ll discuss that later!)

-As Social Security disability lawyers in Charlotte, NC we recognize that it can be difficult to financially survive while waiting for disability benefits to start.
-And that the average monthly disability payment may not be generous enough to cover all your living costs.
+As Social Security disability lawyers in Charlotte, NC we recognize that it can be difficult to make ends meet while waiting for disability benefits to start.
+And that the average monthly disability payment may not be generous enough to cover all your living expenses.
 As a result, some claimants research what jobs hire people with disabilities and seek out additional work.

 In the above scenarios, it’s very important for disability claimants to follow the SSA’s guidelines for returning to work.
 We’ll cover their most popular work incentive programs in detail below.